helsbels-del/Project-1/README.md

 320px, 425px, 768px, 1024px, 1440px and 2560px

 I have checked them in Enterprise and Firefox browsers as well as the Google browser I use myself.
-The pages look best on Google and Enterprise.

 **HTML Validator testing**